danielbodnar/awesome-stars/BY-LANG.md

 ## Vue

+- [pulsardev/vue-tour](https://github.com/pulsardev/vue-tour) - Vue Tour is a lightweight, simple and customizable guided tour plugin for use with Vue.js.
+It provides a quick and easy way to guide your users through your application.
 - [radix-vue/shadcn-vue](https://github.com/radix-vue/shadcn-vue) - Vue port of shadcn-ui
 - [compiiile/compiiile](https://github.com/compiiile/compiiile) - The most convenient way to render a folder containing markdown files.
 Previewing and searching markdown files has never been that easy.
 - [vuejs/create-vue](https://github.com/vuejs/create-vue) - 🛠️ The recommended way to start a Vite-powered Vue project